brandonbjs/bjshaf-portfolio/README.md

 ### Planning:

 -   **Front-End Development:** The front-end user interface will be designed using React and styled using CSS.
 I will uphold ES6 best practices to provide the user with an intuitive and enjoyable character building experience.
--   **Back-End Development:** The back-end will consist of a MongoDB that will be integrated using Node.js and Express.js.
-I will be creating a custom Node.js API, fit with suitable endpoints that will make GET, POST, PUT, and DELETE requests to and from my MongoDB.
 -   **Hosting:** TBD

 ### Functionality